lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/3_Use_Terra.bio_Workflows_or_Notebooks.md

-# Use Terra.bio for Compute Workflows
+# Use Terra.bio Compute Workflows or Notebooks

 ### Why do this